Cell (biology): Cell death

 Cell death occurs when a cell ceases to carry out its functions, as a result of ageing, or types of cell injury (necrosis).
 Programmed cell death, including apoptosis, and autophagy is a natural process of replacing dead cells with new ones.

 A separate mode of cellular death is known as a mitotic catastrophe, which occurs during mitosis, following the improper progression of, or entrance to the cell cycle.
 This mechanism operates to prevent genomic instability.
+Other cell death pathways are described, and include anoikis, pyroptosis, mitoptosis, parthanatos, and necroptosis.

 Staining of a nematode Caenorhabditis elegans highlights the nuclei of its cells.

 Origins

 Stromatolites are left behind by cyanobacteria, known as blue-green algae.
 They are among the oldest fossils of life on Earth.
 This one-billion-year-old fossil is from Glacier National Park in the United States.

 The origin of cells has to do with the origin of life, which began the history of life on Earth.
-Small molecules needed for life may have been carried to Earth on meteorites, created at deep-sea vents, or synthesized by lightning in a reducing atmosphere.
+Small molecules needed for life may have been carried to Earth on meteorites, created at deep-sea hydrothermal vents, or synthesized by lightning in a reducing atmosphere.
 There is little experimental data defining what the first self-replicating forms were.
 RNA may have been the earliest self-replicating molecule, as it can both store genetic information and catalyze chemical reactions.
 This process required an enzyme to catalyze the RNA reactions, which may have been the early peptides that formed in hydrothermal vents.

 Cells emerged around 4 billion years ago.
 The first cells were most likely heterotrophs.
 The early cell membranes were probably simpler and more permeable than later ones, with only a single fatty acid chain per lipid.
 Lipids spontaneously form bilayered vesicles in water, and could have preceded RNA.

 In the theory of symbiogenesis, a merger of an archaean and an aerobic bacterium created the eukaryotes, with aerobic mitochondria, some 2.2 billion years ago.
 A second merger, 1.6 billion years ago, added chloroplasts, creating the green plants.

 Eukaryotic cells were created some 2.2 billion years ago in a process called eukaryogenesis.
 This is widely agreed to have involved symbiogenesis, in which an archaean and a bacterium came together to create the first eukaryotic common ancestor.
 It evolved into a population of single-celled organisms that included the last eukaryotic common ancestor, gaining capabilities along the way.

 This cell had a new level of complexity, with a nucleus and facultatively aerobic mitochondria.
 It featured at least one centriole and cilium, sex (meiosis and syngamy), peroxisomes, and a dormant cyst with a cell wall of chitin and/or cellulose.
 The last eukaryotic common ancestor gave rise to the eukaryotes' crown group, containing the ancestors of animals, fungi, plants, and a diverse range of single-celled organisms.
 The green plants were created around 1.6 billion years ago with a second episode of symbiogenesis that added chloroplasts, derived from cyanobacteria.